Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and Identifiability: Methods

 WIS is a proper scoring rule that evaluates the quality of the entire predictive distribution by combining sharpness (interval width) and calibration (penalties for observations outside intervals) \cite{gneiting2007scoring, bracher2021evaluating}.
-The interval score (IS) for a single prediction interval at level $\alpha$ is:
+The interval score (IS) for a single PI at level $\alpha$ is: